Dolní Kounice: Sights

 Dolní Kounice is known for the Gothic-Renaissance castle and for ruins of the convent.
 The castle is gradually being repaired and since 2007 has been open to the public.

-The Church of Saints Peter and Paul on the town square is a neo-Renaissance structure from 1877–1879.
+The Church of Saints Peter and Paul on the town square is a neo-Renaissance structure, built in 1877–1879.
 The Chapel of Saint Anthony is a landmark above the town.
 The way to the pilgrimage chapel is lined by Stations of the Cross.

 There are several monument commemorating the Jewish community in the town.
 The Dolní Kounice Synagogue was built in the early Baroque style in 1652–1655 and is one of the oldest synagogues in Moravia.
 The Jewish cemetery was founded in 1680.